Ticket holders will be contacted by the Palais Montcalm – Maison de la musique ticket office.

-Thomas Hobbs is “one of the most interesting and significant Bach tenors” of his generation and is in high demand with many leading baroque and early music ensembles.
+Thomas Hobbs is “one of the most interesting and significant Bach tenors” of his generation, and is in demand by many leading baroque and early music ensembles.

-Recent highlights include Handels’ Messiah with Early Music Vancouver, Sinfonietta Riga, Tafelmusik Toronto, RIAS Kammerchor and Akademie für Alte Musik Berlin, various projects with Collegium Vocale Ghent under the baton of Philippe Herreweghe and Gli Angeli Geneve under Stephan McLeod, Bach B minor mass on a European tour and at the Salzburg Festival with Collegium Vocale Gent and Herreweghe, Haydn Creation with Mirga Gražinytė-Tyla and the CBSO, Schumann Requiem with Richard Egarr and the Scottish Chamber Orchestra, Evangelist in Bach St Matthew Passion on tour with the Netherlands Bach Society, and Messiah with the Academy of Ancient Music at the Barbican.
-He also sang Bach cantatas with Les Violons du Roy, the Danish National Symphony Orchestra, and travelled to Australia to sing Bach Christmas Oratorio with the Choir of London and Australian Chamber Orchestra.
+Recent highlights include Handel’s Messiah with Early Music Vancouver, Sinfonietta Riga, Tafelmusik Toronto, RIAS Kammerchor, and Akademie für Alte Musik Berlin, various projects with Collegium Vocale Ghent under the baton of Philippe Herreweghe and with Gli Angeli Genève under Stephan McLeod, Bach’s B Minor Mass on a European tour and at the Salzburg Festival with Collegium Vocale Gent and Herreweghe, Haydn’s Creation with Mirga Gražinytė-Tyla and the CBSO, Schumann’s Requiem with Richard Egarr and the Scottish Chamber Orchestra, the Evangelist in Bach’s St Matthew Passion on tour with the Netherlands Bach Society, and Handel’s Messiah with the Academy of Ancient Music at the Barbican.
+He has also sung Bach cantatas with Les Violons du Roy and the Danish National Symphony Orchestra, and has travelled to Australia to sing Bach’s Christmas Oratorio with the Choir of London and the Australian Chamber Orchestra.

-Hobbs performed Bach, Britten and Haydn with the Israel Camerata, sang Handel Alexander’s Feast with Tafelmusik Baroque Orchestra, as well as Bach programmes with Gli Angeli Geneve, La Chapelle Harmonique, Dunedin Consort at Wigmore Hall, and with the Milan Symphony Orchestra.
+Hobbs has performed Bach, Britten, and Haydn with the Israel Camerata, sung Handel’s Alexander’s Feast with Tafelmusik Baroque Orchestra, and performed Bach programs with Gli Angeli Genève, La Chapelle Harmonique, Dunedin Consort at Wigmore Hall, and the Milan Symphony Orchestra.

-On the opera stage Hobbs performed a critically acclaimed Telemachus The Return of Ulysses in a new production for English National Opera conducted by Jonathan Cohen, Apollo and Shepherd in Monteverdi Orfeo in semi-staged performances with Richard Egarr and the AAM and the title role in Albert Herring and Ferrando Così fan tutte.
+Thomas’s operatic roles include a critically acclaimed Telemachus in The Return of Ulysses in a new production for English National Opera conducted by Jonathan Cohen, Apollo and Shepherd in Monteverdi’s Orfeo in semi-staged performances with Richard Egarr and the AAM, the title role in Albert Herring, and Ferrando in Così fan tutte.

-with Stuttgart Kammerchor.
-His recent recordings of Handel Chandos Anthems with Stephen Layton and the Orchestra of the Age of Enlightenment and Mozart Requiem with John Butt and the Dunedin Consort have been universally praised, with the latter receiving the 2014 Gramophone Award for best Choral recording.
+Thomas’s ever-expanding discography includes Bach’s B minor Mass with both CVG and the Dunedin Consort, Bach’s motets, Leipzig cantatas, and Christmas Oratorio with CVG, Christmas Oratorio with the Dunedin Consort, Handel’s Acis et Galatea and Esther with the Dunedin Consort and Beethoven’s Mass in C with Stuttgart Kammerchor.
+His recent recordings of Handel’s Chandos Anthems with Stephen Layton and the Orchestra of the Age of Enlightenment and Mozart’s Requiem with John Butt and the Dunedin Consort have been universally praised, with the latter receiving the 2014 Gramophone Award for Best Choral Recording.